Note

 A central backup team in an organization can use this policy to install backup extension to any AKS clusters in a region.
 You can choose to exclude clusters that contain a certain tag, from the scope of this policy.

-Policies 3 and 4 can be assigned to a single region and subscription at a time.
+| Policy 3 and 4 | Can be assigned to a single region and subscription at a time.
+Ensure that the necessary prerequisites are enabled before you assign Policies 3 and 4. |

 This section describes the end-to-end process of assigning Policy 3: Install Azure Backup Extension in AKS clusters (Managed Cluster) with a given tag.
 Similar instructions apply for the other policies.
 Once assigned, any new AKS cluster created under this scope has backup extension installed automatically.